 Sears also recommends taking your horse around the arena early, and letting him relax and settle in the arena and alley.

 “If you run your horse every time you [go to a competition], he’s going to think that’s what you want to do,” says Sears.
 Go to a rodeo or barrel race, sit on your horse, and just let him relax.

 “Horses need to know that they don’t have to make a run every time they go to the arena,” says Sears.
 “Being patient with your horse and taking the extra time and effort will result in a lot less headache for you in the long run.”

 Meet the Expert: Champion barrel racer Lindsay Sears has won more than $1.5 million during her barrel racing career.
 Her list of achievements makes it clear that the work she does with her horses at home pays off at the rodeos.
 She is a two-time world champion, two-time reserve world champion, seven-time National Finals Rodeo qualifier, two-time Rodeo Houston Champion, Calgary Stampede Champion, and more.

 Thanks to Kelly Murphy-Alley of Striking KMA Performance Horses, Wilmore, Kentucky, for demonstrating these exercises.

-This article originally appeared in the January 2014 issue of Horse Illustrate magazine.
+This article originally appeared in the January 2014 issue of Horse Illustrated magazine.
 Click here to subscribe!